CAMKULKARNI/Stalemate/README.md

 6. visualizations.ipynb and columnVariableTypes.ipynb - This notebook contains the code for visualizing the data.

-For more information, please look at the Project Report.pdf and Project Presentation.pdf.
+For more information, please look at the Project Report.pdf and Project Presentation.pdf

-"""